Jatukham Rammathep: Meaning and belief

 Most importantly, one must not rely solely on prayers — one must also cultivate goodness through generosity (dāna), morality (sīla), and meditation (bhāvanā).

-The image of Jatukam Ramathep is typically depicted as a four-armed celestial being holding divine weapons, seated in a meditative posture.
-His four warrior attendants are often portrayed as Hanuman figures, each with four arms wielding weapons, in line with the Srivijaya art tradition of using symbolic imagery.
+The image of Jatukam Ramathep is typically depicted as a four-armed celestial being holding divine weapons, seated in a meditative posture. each with four arms wielding weapons, in line with the Srivijaya art tradition of using symbolic imagery.

 History

-The first consecrated image of Jatukam Ramathep was created in 1987 (BE 2530), known as the “Sun–Moon Rahu Medallion.”
+The first consecrated image of Jatukam Ramathep was founded in 1985 (BE 2528) and was created in 1987 (BE 2530), known as the “Sun–Moon Rahu Medallion.”

-The design featured eight Rahus encircling a central figure of a two-faced, four-armed deity — symbolizing Avalokiteśvara as the divine representation of Jatukam Ramathep, King of Srivijaya.
+The design featured eight Rahus encircling a central figure of a two-faced, four-armed deity — symbolizing Avalokiteśvara as the divine representation of Jatukam Ramathep.

 In 1995 (BE 2538), a total solar eclipse crossed Thailand, sparking public interest in Rahu and celestial omens.
 Many people began seeking protective amulets to ward off misfortune, and the Krung Siam Amulet Magazine publicized the Jatukam Ramathep image, leading to renewed recognition and limited circulation.

-By early 2007 (BE 2550), Jatukam Ramathep had become a nationwide phenomenon following the royal cremation of Khun Phantharak Ratchadet, a famous police officer who co-founded the first generation of Jatukam Ramathep amulets with Police Lieutenant General Sanphet Thammathikul as chairman.
+By early 2007 (BE 2550), Jatukam Ramathep had become a nationwide phenomenon following the royal cremation of Khun Phantharak Ratchadet, a famous police officer who co-founded the first generation of Jatukam Ramathep amulets with Police Lieutenant General Sanphet Thammathikul as chairman and the person chosed by Jatukam himself to create the City Pillar.
 Numerous temples across Thailand began producing and consecrating Jatukam Ramathep amulets in various editions.
-Demand was so intense that violent disputes and even murder occurred.
+Demand was so intense that violent disputes and even murder (stomping) occurred.
 During this period, the price of the original 1987 medallion surged from just 49 baht to over 40 million baht.

 The phenomenon transformed from religious devotion into commercialism and a social fashion.
 Nearly a thousand variations of Jatukam Ramathep amulets were produced and blessed almost daily in temples nationwide.
 They were sold not only in religious markets but also in restaurants, hotels, malls, and corporate offices — both for charity and profit.

 According to Thailand’s Fiscal Policy Office (FPO), the total economic circulation generated by Jatukam Ramathep amulets was estimated at 22 billion baht, contributing 0.1–0.2% to Thailand’s GDP during an economic slowdown.
 This boom even led the Revenue Department to consider imposing taxes on the production and trade of Jatukam Ramathep amulets.

-Prayer to Jatukam Ramathep
+Prayer to jatukam ramathep

 To worship, one should first calm the mind and chant: